 This month we are focusing on Java 12 new features you should know about.
-In other articles, we looked at Java 12’s JVM Constants API explained in 5 minutes, key takeaways from upgrading to Java 12, Java 12 made microbenchmarking easier and Java 12 Switch Expressions explained in 5 minutes
+In other articles, we looked at Java 12’s JVM Constants API explained in 5 minutes, Java 12 made microbenchmarking easier and Java 12 Switch Expressions explained in 5 minutes

 In this article, we look at the new Garbage collection options.

 While Java 12 is not a long-term release, it does see some very significant enhancements.
 Garbage collection has always been one of the killer features of Java over other languages such as C, and there are big changes here.
 So what is new?

 1. Shenendoah: A new Garbage Collector

 The default Garbage Collector in Java 12 will still be G1, but it also comes with a new experimental GC called Shenendoah.

 Shenendoah is a concurrent and parallel open source Garbage Collector.
 The purpose is to provide good responsiveness and short, reliable pause times.
 The trade off is that it prioritises responsiveness over throughput and memory footprint.
 It requires more space than other algorithms.
 It is not designed to be the best for every scenario, but if you want responsiveness and a GC that takes advantage of modern machines with more memory and more processors, it is an interesting option.